Saturn moons younger than previously thought: Study

 Tajeddine is a member of the European-based Encelade scientific team that pored over the Cassini data.

 The Encelade team provided two key measurements in the research -- the rigidity of the tidal bulge, or the Love number - named for Augustus E.H.
 Love, a famed British mathematician who studied elasticity - and the dissipation factor, which controls the speed at which moons move away.

-While Saturn is mostly a gigantic shroud of liquid hydrogen and liquid helium, it contains a rocky core -- about 18 times the size of Earth, which responds to tidal forces from all of Saturn's major moons by bulging.
+While Saturn is mostly a gigantic shroud of liquid hydrogen and liquid helium, it contains a rocky core -- about 18 times the size of

 The forces of the bulging core, in turn, push the moons slightly away.